7 Fascinating Facts About Moroccan Culture Every Visitor Should Know

 5. A greeting opens doors

 Moroccans appreciate a simple hello more than you might expect.
-A warm “Salam alaykum” (peace be upon you) when you walk into a shop or meet someone new is always welcome, and you’ll usually get “wa alaykum salam” in return.
-It’s a small gesture, but it shows respect, and it often turns what could have been a quick interaction into a friendly chat.
+A warm “Salam alaykum” (peace be upon you) when you walk into a shop, a café, or meet someone new is always welcomed, and you’ll usually hear “Wa alaykum salam” in reply.
+It’s a small gesture, but it carries weight — showing respect, politeness, and goodwill.
+Often, it transforms what could have been a brief interaction into a friendly chat, giving you a glimpse of the warmth and hospitality woven into everyday life here.

 6. The Medina is meant to be explored slowly